A STRANGE PLACE STILL? RELIGION IN CONTEMPORARY ART

 James Romaine | President

-Dr. James Romaine is a Manhattan based art historian.
-He is an Associate Professor and chair of the department of art history at Nyack College.
+Dr. James Romaine serves as a professor at Lander University in Greewood, SC.
 He has an undergraduate degree from Wheaton College, an MA in art history from the University of South Carolina (thesis: A Modern Devotion: The Faith and Art of Vincent van Gogh), and a PhD in art history from the Graduate Center of the City University of New York (dissertation: Constructing a Beloved Community: The Methodological Development of Tim Rollins and K.O.S.).

 Rachel Smith | Vice President